 Antireflux surgery (usually fundoplication via laparoscopy) is done in patients with grades C and D esophagitis, large hiatal hernias, hemorrhage, stricture, ulcers, large amounts of symptomatic nonacid reflux, or who cannot tolerate drug therapy.
 Esophageal strictures are most often managed by repeated endoscopic dilation.

 Barrett esophagus may or may not regress with medical or surgical therapy.
-(See also the American College of Gastroenterology’s guidelines for the diagnosis, surveillance, and therapy of Barrett’s esophagus.)
+(See also the American College of Gastroenterology’s 2016 guidelines for the diagnosis, surveillance, and therapy of Barrett’s esophagus.)
 Because Barrett esophagus is a precursor to adenocarcinoma, endoscopic surveillance for malignant transformation is recommended every 3 to 5 years in nondysplastic disease.
-The American College of Gastroenterology's 2015 guidelines recommend endoscopic ablative therapy for patients with confirmed low-grade dysplasia and without life-limiting comorbidity; however, endoscopic surveillance every 12 months is an acceptable alternative.
+The American College of Gastroenterology's 2016 guidelines recommend consideration of endoscopic ablative therapy for patients with confirmed low-grade dysplasia and without life-limiting comorbidity; however, endoscopic surveillance every 12 months is an acceptable alternative.
 Patients with Barrett esophagus and confirmed high-grade dysplasia should be managed with endoscopic ablative therapy unless they have life-limiting comorbidity.
 Endoscopic ablative techniques for Barrett esophagus include mucosal resection, photodynamic therapy, cryotherapy, and laser ablation.

 The main symptom in adults is heartburn, and infants present with vomiting, irritability, anorexia, and sometimes symptoms of chronic aspiration; at any age, chronic aspiration may cause cough, hoarseness, or wheezing.